feigi/TemplatePrefetch/README.md

 Using UI-Router you are encouraged to divide your application markup in small junks.
 This can result in quite a view files making up a single page.
 Those files obviously have to be fetched from the server which can lead to flickering during the rendering process.
 Of course you can help yourself by prefilling the template cache, but this usually means loading a single javascript file containing the markup for your whole application.
-In other words have to load markup you may not even need.
+In other words you have to load markup you may not even need.
 This can cause rather long loading times which is definitely not what you want, especially on mobile devices.